-Depending on the type of exclusion, in most cases, parents have the right to make representations to the governing body (or discipline committee).
+Depending on the type of suspension or exclusion, in many cases, parents have the right to make representations to the governing body (or discipline committee).
 In all cases of permanent exclusion, parents have the additional right to appeal to an independent appeal panel.
-The school has a duty to provide suitable full-time education for the excluded pupil from the sixth school day of any fixed period of exclusion of more than five consecutive school days.
+The school has a duty to provide suitable full-time education for the excluded pupil from the sixth school day of any fixed period of suspension of more than five consecutive school days.
 Local Authorities are under a duty to provide suitable full-time education from the sixth school day of a permanent exclusion.

-Whilst reserving the right to use exclusions, every effort will be made to avoid implementing any form of suspension.
-The school will use the Local Authority's latest guidance on exclusions in all cases.
+Whilst reserving the right to use suspensions and exclusions, every effort will be made to avoid implementing any form of external suspension.
+The school will use the Local Authority's latest guidance on suspensions and exclusions in all cases.

 Once a decision to exclude has been made, parents and carers will be contacted at the earliest possible opportunity, by telephone if possible.
-The exclusion to be confirmed by a letter signed by the head teacher, or designated teacher in charge.
+The suspension will be confirmed by a letter signed by the head teacher, or designated teacher in charge.